 Principal Research Scientist with Data61 since 2016; Principal researcher with NICTA from 2005-2016 with positions as Program Leader, Research Group Manager, and (currently) Research Leader; Research scientist at the Max-Planck-Institut for Computer Science in Saarbrücken (Germany) from 2003 to 2005; Research scientist at the University of Koblenz (Germany), from 1990 to 2003; Honorary research associate at the University of New Brunswick (Canada) in 1998; Acting professorship at the University Giessen (Germany) in 2000 and 2001; Research scientist at the Technical University of Munich (Germany) from 1989 to 1990.

-For most of my professional life I have worked on first-order logic theorem proving.
+I have worked on automated reasoning for first-order logic.
 On the more fundamental side of things I developed calculi and implementations based on hyper tableau, first-order DPLL (Model Evolution) and Resolution.
 Many of them have been extended for equality reasoning and reasoning modulo built-in theories, some for non-monotonic reasoning and some for temporal-logic model checking.
-I am always interested in practical applications of automated reasoning systems.
-Applications of the above systems include database schema reasoning, consistency-based diagnosis, software verification, business process analysis, and situational awareness.
-More recently I shifted my focus on decison making under uncertaintly from an - ultimately - practical perspective, for building decision support systems.
-Together with my co-workers Sylvie Thiebaux, Felipe Trevizan, Patrik Haslum and Alban Grastien we are exploring algorithms, heuristics, and implementation of probabilistic planning systems based on Markov Decision Processes.
-We are also exploring application of these techniques for gaining situational awareness for industrial operations.
+Applications included database schema reasoning, consistency-based diagnosis, software verification, business process analysis, and situational awareness.